-TASKS STATUS 16.2 Monitor Traffic Conditions and Plan for and Fund Improvements Ongoing 1.
-Traffic Signal Modernization Program (see program 16.4 below) 2.
-Installation of CCTV Compress and Traffic Management Center in the Bublic Works.
+16.2 Monitor Traffic Conditions Ongoing and Plan for and Fund Improvements Traffic Signal Modernization and Rehabilitation Programs (see Program 16.4) 2.
 Installation of CCTV Cameras and Traffic Management Center in the Public Works Department which includes surveillance cameras and televisions to monitor and change the traffic signal system depending on traffic conditions.
 16.3 Construct Street and Highway Improvements Ongoing Staff continues to work with Caltrans regarding the design to widen Coast Highway at Old Newport Boulevard and to provide for a third westbound through lane, a right turn lane, and bike lane at the intersection.
-The project's environmental document (MND) was in final review at Caltrans and anticipated final approval is Summer 2018.
-The City has teamed up with Caltrans and OCTA.
-The team received a Measure M2 grant to update traffic signal control and communication, as well as update the traffic signal timing and coordination from Newport Boulevard to Jamboree Road along Coast Highway.
-The project was in construction in 2017 with completion anticipated for the end of Summer 2018.
-16.4 Monitor Roadway Conditions and Operational Complete Systems The City continues to monitor and improve traffic flow through proactive maintenance and updates to the City's modern traffic signal system.
+The project's environmental document (MND) was approved in spring 2018.
+The City is currently applying for a Right-Of-Way Grant with OCTA to proceed with funding for Right-Of-Way acquisition.
+The City teamed up with Caltrans and OCTA to receive a Measure M2 grant to update traffic signal control and communication, as well as update the traffic signal timing and coordination from Newport Boulevard to Jamboree Road along Coast Highway.
+The project was completed in 2018 and staff will refine signal timing to improve traffic flow with the new system throughout 2019.
+16.4 Monitor Roadway Ongoing Conditions and Operational Systems The City continues to monitor and improve traffic flow through proactive maintenance and updates to the City's modern traffic signal system.
 City has teamed up with the Orange County Transportation Authority (OCTA) and State of California (Caltrans) to update traffic signal communication, control equipment and coordination along Coast Highway through the Measure M2 grant-funded Coast Highway Traffic Signal Synchronization Project.
-The project is in construction with completion planned of Fall 2018.
-City is embarking on a demonstration project to deploy an adaptive advanced traffic signal timing strategy on MacArthur Boulevard to allow automated traffic signal timing changes in coordination with the changes in traffic flow.
-The project is in construction with completion planned for Summer 2018.
-City is deploying traffic monitoring devices on the Peninsula, Coast Highway and in East Newport to monitor the flow of traffic, allowing for quicker traffic signal outage response and refined traffic signal timing.
-Project completion is planned for Spring 2018.
+The project is in construction with completion planned Spring of 2019.
+City has deployed devices and is actively monitoring the flow of traffic on the Peninsula, Coast Highway and in East Newport to monitor, allowing for quicker traffic signal outage response and refined traffic signal timing.

-TASKS STATUS 16.5 Maintain Consistency with Regional Ongoing Jurisdictions(Caltrans, Orange County to provide adequate roadway infrastructure plans and design standards such as Orange County Master Plan of Arterial Highways) The City monitors the regional Arterial Program, OCTA's Master Plan, and the County-wide traffic model to ensure consistency.
+16.5 Maintain Consistency with Ongoing Regional Jurisdictions (Caltrans and Orange County to provide adequate roadway infrastructure plans and design standards such as the Orange County Master Plan of Arterial Highways) The City monitors the regional Arterial Program, OCTA's Master Plan, and the Countywide traffic model to ensure consistency.
 Public works staff coordinates with regional jurisdictions on an as-needed basis.
-Public Works staff is currently working with the Orange County Council of Government (OCCOG), Technical Advisory Committee (TAC), and the Southern California Association of Governments (SGAG) in reviewing the Orange County Complete Streets Initiative Design Manual.
-16.6 Local/Neighborhood Access Roads Ongoing Public Works staff works with local neighborhood groups on an as-needed basis when traffic issues arise.
-The City maintains standards that ensure safe and efficient access for emergency 16.7 Traffic Control vehicles.
-Ongoing The following projects were implemented to improve traffic congestion through conventional and innovative methods of traffic control: The Annual Traffic Signal Rehabilitation Project rehabilitates the Jamboree Road/Bison Avenue and Newport Center Drive/Santa Rosa Drive traffic signals.
-The City deployed a responsive advanced traffic signal timing strategy on Newport Boulevard between 21st Street and Via Lido Drive to allow the system to make automated traffic signal timing changes in coordination with changes in Peninsula traffic flow.
-City is embarking on a demonstration project to deploy an adaptive advanced traffic signal timing strategy on MacArthur Boulevard to allow automated traffic signal timing changes in coordination with the changes in traffic flow.
-The project is in construction with completion planned for Summer 2018.
-The City is deploying traffic monitoring devices on the Peninsula, Coast Highway, and in East Newport to monitor the flow of traffic, allowing for quicker traffic signal outage response and refined traffic signal timing.
-Project completion is planned for Spring 2018.
+Public Works staff is currently working with the Orange County Council of Government (OCCOG), Technical Advisory Committee (TAC), and the Southern California Association of Governments (SCAG) in reviewing the Orange County Complete Streets Initiative Design Manual.
+16.6 Local/Neighborhood Access Roads Ongoing Access Roads Public Works staff works with local neighborhood groups on an as-needed basis when traffic issues arise.
+The City maintains standards that ensure safe and efficient access for emergency vehicles.
+The City has been extensively working with the Newport Heights neighborhood to improve safety in and around area schools.
+16.7 Traffic Control Ongoing The following projects were implemented to improve traffic congestion through conventional and innovative methods of traffic control: 1.
+The Annual Traffic Signal Rehabilitation Project rehabilitates the Irvine Avenue/Westcliff Drive-17 th Street, Jamboree Road/University Drive-Eastbluff Drive, University Drive/La Vida-Baypointe Drive, and Newport Center Drive/Civic Center Drive-Granville Drive traffic signals.
+2. The City deployed a responsive advanced traffic signal timing strategy on Newport Boulevard between 21 st Street and Via Lido Drive to allow the system to make automated traffic signal timing changes in coordination with changes in Peninsula traffic flow.